lessen/src/README.md

 [Data Science<sup>2</sup>  = (Test * DataScience)](http://tiny.cc/timm4).
 This is
  a combined data mining/optimization tool kit that is

+- *Fast*:
-- *Fast*: all algorithms near linear-time, not RAM hogs;
+      - All algorithms near linear-time, not RAM hogs;
+- *Light*:
+      - Small memory footprint;
+- *Goal aware*:
-- *Goal aware*: mulitple goals = no problem, different goals = different models;
+      - Mulitple goals = no problem, different goals = different models;
-- *Light*: small memory footprint;
+- *Humble*:
-- *Humble*: offers a <em>cerfication envelope</em> where all conclusions come with a note saying "you should (not) trust me since I have (not) seen this kind of thing before;
+      - Offers a <em>cerfication envelope</em> where all conclusions come with a note saying "you should (not) trust me since I have (not) seen this kind of thing before;
+- *Context-aware*:
-- *Context-aware*: knows how local parts of the data can lead to different models; knows how to find different contexts;
+       - Knows how local parts of the data can lead to different models; knows how to find different contexts;
+- *Sharable*:
+       - Knows how to transfer models/data between contexts;
+- *Privacy-aware*:
-- *Privacy-aware*: can hid data from individuals while preserving trends in the whole population;
+       - Can hid data from individuals while preserving trends in the whole population;
-- *Sharable*: knows how to transfer models/data between contexts;
+- *Self-tuning*:
-- *Self-tuning*: and can do so, very quickly;
+       - Can do so, very quickly;
+- *Incremental*:
-- *Incremental*: can update old models with new ideas.
+       - Can update old models with new ideas.

 That's "all".
 Should not take more than a few Ph.D.s to finish.